What is stroke?

 What causes it?

 The most common risk factors for stroke are:

 Other medical associated conditions include:

-In 2011, 3,339 registered deaths were due to stroke in Hong Kong, and 51.2% of them were in men.
+In 2015, 3,259 registered deaths were due to stroke in Hong Kong, and 51.3% of them were in men.

-the common symptoms?
+What are the common symptoms?

 Symptoms of a stroke usually develop suddenly and quickly without any warning signs.
 These include:

 These symptoms should be regarded as an emergency.
 Delay in seeking medical attention can significantly affect the outcomes and reduce the chances of recovery.

 People with hypertension, smokers and alcoholics are those at high risk of stroke.